dergigi/boris/test/markdown/tables.md

 ## Table with Links

+This table includes markdown links within cells.
+It tests that hyperlinks are properly rendered and clickable within table cells, and that link styling matches the app's theme.

 | Name  | Website                    | Description           |
 | ----- | -------------------------- | --------------------- |
 | Alice | [GitHub](https://github.com) | Code repository       |
 | Bob   | [Nostr](https://nostr.com)  | Decentralized network |

 ## Table with Code Blocks

+This table contains inline code examples in cells.
+It tests that code formatting (monospace font, background, borders) is properly applied within table cells and doesn't conflict with table styling.

 | Language | Example                    |
 | -------- | -------------------------- |